Iowa Bench Warrants

 Des Moines, Iowa Bench Warrant Lawyers

-If you have an active arrest warrant, this is a good time to get in touch with a criminal defense lawyer at Clark and Sears Law, PLLC.
-We can’t guarantee any particular outcome, but we can sit down with you and talk about your case.
-It won’t cost you anything.
+If you have an active arrest warrant, this is a good time to get in touch with a criminal defense lawyer at Clark & Sears Law.
+We can't guarantee any particular outcome, but we can sit down with you and talk about your case.
+It won't cost you anything.

 Your chances of resolving a bench warrant without getting arrested are better if you talk to an attorney, resolve any issues underlying the warrant (such as not paying a fine) and then arrange to appear before a judge instead of waiting for a cop to pick you up for speeding or for breathing too loudly in public.